 - Free Doggie Day Camp session when members buy at least 10 products

-Revving Up the Engine for Your eCommerce Loyalty Program
+Revving Up the Engine for Your Online Loyalty Program

-Whether you are experiencing a boom in customer interest or are struggling to keep your audience, a loyalty program can be an essential tool for keeping customers engaged.
+It doesn’ matter whether you are experiencing a boom in customer interest or are struggling to keep your audience; eCommerce loyalty programs can be essential tools for keeping customers engaged.
 So don’t let the challenges overwhelm you!
-If you’re interested in learning more about loyalty programs and how they are implemented, our definitive guide is a worthwhile read.
+If you’re interested in learning more about online loyalty programs and how they are implemented, our definitive guide is a worthwhile read.